Upstate South Carolina · Pest control for homes with kids and pets

 Call as soon as you see signs you can't explain.
 For subterranean termites, that usually means mud tubes on the foundation, a swarmer wing pile on a window sill, or hollow-sounding wood.

 If something feels off, it's usually worth a phone call.
 For subterranean termites specifically, the smartest move is calling before the population builds.
 We'd rather walk the property and say nothing needs doing than be called after the problem has been quietly growing for months.
-Homeowners seeing similar pressure can also review WDI inspection letters before scheduling.
+Homeowners seeing similar pressure can also review termite inspection services before scheduling.

 What this means for your home